davydovanton/davydovanton.github.io/_posts/2015-11-01-write-simple-lisp-on-ruby-part-1.md

 end
 {% endhighlight %}

-As you can see we did basic functionality of the our interpreter.
+As you can see, we made basic functionality of the our interpreter.
-Implementating of arithmetic methods, and implementing methods such as `true`,` false`, `list`, etc I leave on the conscience of the reader.
+I will leave learning how to do the implement the arithmetic methods and other methods such as `true`, `false`, `list`, etc up to the reader.

 ## REPL
-In main REPL have realy simple idea: repl takes single user inputs, evaluates them, and returns the result to the user.
+In main REPL have really simple idea repl takes single user inputs, evaluates them, and returns the result to the user.
-And all this is happening in an infinite loop:
+And all this is happens in an infinite loop:
 {% highlight ruby %}
 def repl(prompt = 'lisp >> ')
   while true